ryeats/loom-dst/README.md

 This simple project was inspired by James Baker’s post: https://jbaker.io/2022/05/09/project-loom-for-distributed-systems/.
 You can read it for a more in-depth explanation of the topic.

-I was super excited to learn about deterministic simulation through its use in FoundationDB and TigerBeetle, and I dreamed of being able to use it in my own projects.
-Unfortunately, deterministic simulation isn't practical in most situations because programming languages offer many features that aren't inherently deterministic.
+I have been interested in trying and learning more about deterministic simulation through after seeing its use in FoundationDB and TigerBeetle, and have dreamed of being able to use it in my own projects.
+Unfortunately, deterministic simulation isn't practical in most situations because programming languages since they offer many features that aren't inherently deterministic.
 This means you have to limit yourself to a subset of language features that can be made deterministic and avoid any dependencies that could introduce indeterminism.
 That’s a big ask—but with Java 24 and Project Loom, idiomatic Java can approach the levels of determinism found in FoundationDB simply by replacing the scheduler in virtual threads and using virtual threads instead of system threads!

 Java 24 recently completed the implementation of the final blockers that previously caused deadlocks when using virtual threads.
 So, I wanted to create an example that demonstrates the power of determinism when testing multi-threaded applications, using a simple and easy-to-understand example.